Cecilia-xu/AlgorithmReview/Java/readme.md

 8. Overflow: Storing a value that is too large for a declared type of variable will cause an overflow error
 9. Primitive data type<br>
 <img src = "https://s2.ax1x.com/2019/09/29/u3P6pQ.png" width = 80%></img>
-- Note: String is not a primitive data type, but a class(which has methods)
+- Note: String is not a primitive data type, but a reference type/class(which has methods)
 <img src = "https://s2.ax1x.com/2019/09/29/u3Ph7V.png" width = 80%></img>
 10. Naming conventions
 - Variable names